How to Get a Scaffolds Trading License in Dubai

 Estimated Costs

-Licence fees at Dubai South Business Hub are competitive relative to other UAE free zones.
-Typical annual licence costs begin from approximately AED 12,000 to AED 20,000 depending on the package, with additional costs for visas, registered office space, and any required warehouse facilities.
+License fees at Dubai South Business Hub are competitive relative to other UAE free zones.
+Typical annual license costs begin from approximately AED 12,000 to AED 20,000 depending on the package, with additional costs for visas, registered office space, and any required warehouse facilities.
 It is advisable to request a current fee schedule directly from the free zone authority, as pricing is subject to periodic revision.

 Licensing and Compliance Requirements

-To maintain your Scaffolds Trading Licence in good standing, the following compliance requirements apply:
+To maintain your Scaffolds Trading License in good standing, the following compliance requirements apply:

 Adherence to UAE customs and import/export regulations for construction materials